Vitaly Zdorovetskiy: Pranks

 On July 20, 2013, Zdorovetskiy released the video "Extreme Homeless Man Makeover", in which he befriends a homeless man named Martin and provides him with new clothes and a hotel room.
 The video posting resulted in a job offer that Martin accepted.
 He was also reunited with his wife.
 The project also included an attempt to raise money to have Martin's teeth fixed, for which Zdorovetskiy was able to raise about $10,000 online.
 The fundraising campaign was canceled before it was completed, because of Zdorovetskiy's criminal history.
 However, Zdorovetskiy received several offers from surgeons to do the dental work for free.
 The surgery and the video story was featured on television news casts including the Good Day LA Fox morning show.

 His 2013 "Gold Digger Prank", featuring a woman who rejects his advances until she believes he drives a Lamborghini Gallardo sports car, generated more than 18 million views in its first week of posting.
 On October 15, 2014, Zdorovetskiy pulled a prank which involved himself dressing up as Leatherface from The Texas Chainsaw Massacre franchise, pretending to saw off the legs of Hanhart syndrome patient Nick Santonastasso with a chainsaw in front of unsuspecting witnesses.
-While being in Croatia in 2015, he pranked former Croatian prime minister Ivo Sanader, while Sanader was leaving Remetinec prison where he was serving his sentence for corruption charges by jumping on Sanader's car while he and his lawyers were inside.
+While being in Croatia in 2015, he harassed former Croatian prime minister Ivo Sanader, while Sanader was leaving Remetinec prison where he was serving his sentence for corruption charges by jumping on Sanader's car while he and his lawyers were inside.

 Zdorovetskiy has been accused of staging his YouTube pranks.
 In November 2015, Lionsgate officially acquired worldwide distribution rights for a film in which Zdorovetskiy starred, Natural Born Pranksters.

+After facing censorship and demonetization from YouTube due to their strict guidelines against explicit content, Zdorovetskiy launched Vitaly Uncensored in 2015 as an independent platform where he could share uncensored versions of his pranks and other NSFW videos without any limitations or restrictions.
+During the 2019 Champions League final his then girlfriend Kinsey Wolanski ran onto the pitch wearing a black swimsuit that had printed Vitaly Uncensored in white.
+The advertising value of the stunt was measured in couple of millions of dollars.
+In 2020 he launched the platform Vitaly Girls.